(405) 369-5312

 Hospital Indemnity

-They generally cover the more expensive out-of-pocket copays after Part C pays such as inpatient hospital copays, outpatient surgery or expensive diagnostic tests..
-The premiums vary but usually range about $30 to $60 per month.
+They generally cover the more expensive out-of-pocket deductibles and copays associated with inpatient hospital stays, outpatient surgery, emergency care, or expensive diagnostic testing.
+They are highly customizable.
+The premiums vary but usually range from $30 to $90 per month.

 Your Medicare Solutions